“We could never have loved the earth so well if we had had no childhood in it.”

 FIND A FOOTPATH FILTER:

-Sort by town and/or tag (e.g. “Bikeable,” “Stroller Friendly,” or “Open Meadows”), then click “filter” and your filtered set of footpaths will load.
+Sort by state and then town and/or tag (e.g. “Bikeable,” “Stroller Friendly,” or “Open Meadows”), then click “filter” and your filtered set of footpaths will load.
 If the feature you’re interested in isn’t listed, please send us a note.

 MAPS, DIRECTIONS & OTHER RESOURCES: